automated-assessment/nexus_monorepo/README.md

 - Initialise: `docker-compose run nexus init` (only needed first time, when schema has changed, or when javascript component have been added or modified; partial initialisations `init-js`, `init-dirs`, and `init-db` are also available)
 - Run: `docker-compose up -d`

 This brings up the nexus server fully ready to run and detaches it from the current console.
+You should be able to get to nexus by opening `localhost:3000` in your browser.

 ## Health checks